andreazignoli/pyoxynet/README.md

   <p align="center">
     <a> :earth_africa: </a>
     <br />
-    <a> With strained healthcare systems and ageing populations, we require world-wide coordinated actions for timely diagnostics.</a>
+    <a> We require world-wide coordinated actions for timely diagnostics.</a>
     <br />
         <az> :hospital: </a>
     <br />